 - In this video, IATA's lithium battery expert explains what IATA and the air transport industry work on to ensure the safe transport of lithium ion batteries and the application of the current international regulations:

-To assist shippers in understanding the complete requirements related to the transport of lithium batteries, including packing instructions, IATA has prepared the Lithium Battery Guidance Document (pdf)
+To assist shippers in understanding the complete requirements related to the transport of lithium batteries, including packing instructions, IATA has prepared the updated Lithium Battery Guidance Document (pdf).

-Download the updated Guidance Document (pdf) to learn how to comply with the 60th (2019) Edition of the IATA Dangerous Goods Regulations (DGR) on definitions, classification, exceptions, prohibitions.
-It also includes FAQs.
+To learn how to comply with the 61st (2020) Edition of the IATA Dangerous Goods Regulations (DGR) on definitions, classification, exceptions, prohibitions.
+The 2020 guidance document includes updated and additional FAQs.

 IATA Lithium Battery Tool Kit